C0dingschmuser/EML_TestMod/README.md

-Simple Cosmoteer [EML](https://github.com/C0dingschmuser/EnhancedModLoader) Test Mod that displays a Message Box
+Simple Cosmoteer [EML](https://github.com/C0dingschmuser/EnhancedModLoader) Test Mod

+Functionality:
+- Creates a Window
+- Shows that Window when Player has finished loading
+- Window can be turned off/on when pressing N key